 Going meat-free?
 Vegetarian recipes you will love!

-With more of us embracing the likes of meat-free Monday and a flexitarian diet it suddenly seems like a simple change which can be easily accommodated.
+With more of us embracing the meat-free Monday and a flexitarian diet, going plant-based suddenly seems like a simple change which can be easily accommodated.

-Certainly there have never been so many meat substitutes on the market for those who like to see their plate laid out as they are used to or just change their usual recipes.
+Certainly there have never been so many meat substitutes on the market for those who are used to the look of meat and three vegetables, or just want to change their usual recipes.

 Beans are such a gift to anyone looking to eat a healthy veggie diet.
 Whether you buy them ready-cooked in a tin or dried and boiled they are a cheap and easy way of getting protein in your diet.
 They also don’t have to be boring!
 These Mexican Beans are so tasty thanks to the smokiness of the smoked chilli and the cayenne pepper tang.
 Best of all they are easy to make, gluten-free and freeze brilliantly.
 Which makes them fabulous as a quick meal on toast, in a baked potato, with rice, in a burrito or with a side of quinoa and salad.